Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/AboutCuis.md

 Cuis Smalltalk is our attempt at this challenge.
 Furthermore, we believe we are doing something else that no other Smalltalk, commercial or open source, does.
 We attempt to give a true Smalltalk-80 experience, and keep Smalltalk-80 not just as legacy software historic significance, but as a live, evolving system.
 We feel we are the keepers of this Smalltalk heritage, and enablers of the Dynabook experience.

-Cuis is continuously evolving towards simplicity.
-Each release is better (i.e. simpler) than the previous one.
-At the same time, features are enhanced, and any reported bugs fixed.
-We also adopt recent enhancements from Squeak and share our work with the wider Squeak and Smalltalk community.
+As Cuis evolves, we keep on these values.
+Every update, be it a bug fix or a feature enhancement, is reviewed carefully to avoid adding unneeded complexity to the system.
+Every opportunity to remove unneeded complexity is followed.
+As we go, features are enhanced, and any reported bugs fixed.
+We also adopt selected enhancements from Squeak and Pharo, and share our work with the wider Smalltalk community.

 ## About the name Cuis
 [(back to ToC)](#table-of-contents)